 to receive training each academic year.
 Advisors must receive training every three

-but also helpful information on how you can operate on campus and offer tools and
+but also cover helpful information about how you can operate on campus, as well as

-resources to make your club & org a success!
-Training is offered at the beginning
+offer tools and resources to make your club & org a success.
+Training is offered at

-of each semester. * Risk Management Training is required by the state of Texas.
+the beginning of each semester. *Risk Management Training is required by the state of Texas.

-Request Chartered status: After your club has been a registered club/organization for one full semester you
+Request Chartered status: After your club has been a registered club or organization for one full semester,

-may request to be a Chartered Club & Organization.
-Once your request has been accepted,
+you may request to become a Chartered Club & Organization.
+Once your request has been

-your application for Chartered Status will go to the Student Government Senate for
+accepted, your application for chartered status will go to the Student Government

-review.
-After the senate reviews the request final approval may be granted.
-Student
+Senate for review.
+After the Senate reviews the request, final approval may be granted.

-Activities will notify you in writing once the process has been completed and your
+Student Activities will notify you in writing once the process has been completed